BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Dwarf.md

 > The Dûrgaz-Khol, or "Deep-Delving Seekers," are the explorers and pioneers of the dwarven race.
 They are the miners, the prospectors, and the adventurers, their spirits drawn to the dark and mysterious places of the world.
 They are ever seeking new veins of ore, new caverns to explore, and new secrets to unearth from the heart of the mountain.

 ***Names.***
-*   **Male Names:** Barendd, Brottor, Duergath, Ilde, Nordak, Orin, Quelenna, Traubon, Ulfgar, Vondal
+*   **Male Names:** Dûrgaz, Kholgaz, Gazdur, Vordur, Thargun, Kharzud, Gunkhar, Okthar, Vorgan, Khardur
-*   **Female Names:** Audhild, Bramdila, Dworic, Grista, Ingra, Jissa, Nalda, Rinda, Tithmel, Zebel
+*   **Female Names:** Dûra, Khola, Gaza, Vora, Thara, Kharza, Gûna, Okka, Vorna, Kharda
-*   - **Surnames:** Deep-Delver, Gem-Finder, Mithril-Vein, Stone-Heart, Tunnel-Runner
+*   **Surnames:** Dûr-Gaz, Khol-Gaz, Gaz-Dûr, Vor-Dûr, Thar-Gûn, Khar-Zud, Gûn-Khar, Ok-Thar, Vor-Gûn, Khar-Dûr

 ***Ability Score Increase.*** Your Dexterity and Charisma scores each increase by 1 to a maximum of 20.